 Agri-food supply and value chains are important for regional Australia's economy since Australia produces a variety of agri-food products, such as meats, seafood, grains, legumes, and horticulture products, which are distributed to domestic and international markets.
 Understanding the structure and processes of supply chains offers stakeholders such as producers, industry associations, and the government the opportunity to identify issues and opportunities linked to the distribution network of agri-food products.
-The Supply and Value Chains research theme helps to create new knowledge, synergies and direction of food systems supply chains in relationship building, value creation, risks identification and measuring inefficiencies.
-Moreover, this theme will offer in-depth research, innovation, and development in supply chain collaboration at both horizontal and vertical enterprise levels as well as across the state, national and international dimensions.
+The Supply, Value and Block Chains research cluster helps to create new knowledge, synergies and direction of food systems supply chains in relationship building, value creation, risks identification and measuring inefficiencies.
+Moreover, this cluster will offer in-depth research, innovation, and development in supply chain collaboration at both horizontal and vertical enterprise levels as well as across the state, national and international dimensions.

 Key areas of research and activities include: